-Reportable changes must be reported within 10 days of the date the change becomes known to the AG.
-Form OFS-FS-2 is one means by which this may be done.
-See item A,1.
+Reportable changes for AG's not subject to Simplified Reporting must be reported within 10 days of the date the change becomes known to the AG.
+For AG's subject to Simplified Reporting, see item 1,b below.
+Form OFS-FS-2 is one means by which a change may be reported.
+See item A above.